Sideloading-Research/telegram_sideload/README.md

 # Working with large mindfiles

-The app uses 2 strategies to work with the corpus much larger than the context window of any single language model.
+The app uses 3 strategies to work with the corpus much larger than the context window of any single language model.

+## 1. Leftover Preservation

+When `structured_self_facts` exceeds the configured token limit (typically 30% of the context window), the excess content is automatically preserved and made available to data workers instead of being discarded.

+**Key features:**
+- **Zero data loss**: All truncated content is preserved
+- **Automatic distribution**: Leftover is split across multiple data workers via compendiums
+- **Smart routing**: System automatically uses deep mode when leftover exists to ensure all data is consulted

+**Impact**: In typical scenarios, this prevents 60-70% of biographical data from being lost, dramatically improving answer accuracy.

+For detailed information, see the [Leftover Preservation Documentation](docs/leftover_preservation.md).

-## 1. The "tip of the tongue" pseudo-infinite context
+## 2. The "tip of the tongue" pseudo-infinite context

 The script uses a computationally cheap way to implement a form of infinite context.
 In each interaction, it randomly omits parts of the mindfile.